rtheo/CAdynamics/README.md

 spectrum of a unique signal allows to make any such model parallel computation into an analog model corresponding to a<br> particular dynamical system acting on a single signal.<br>

 C. If an equitempered harmonic scale is to be used for tuning such a machine then a single signal and its transformations <br>
-over time could be made audible in an appropriate bandwidth up to say, 20 kHz running aross all octaves.
+over time could be made audible in an appropriate bandwidth up to say, 20-30 kHz running aross all octaves.
 Coexistence<br>
 (superposition) of a multiplicity of states from an alphabet in one and the same signal (<it>"Pluribus Unum"</it> Principle) allows<br> in the case of a harmonic encoding a direct mapping into the recently found theory of
 <a href="https://en.wikipedia.org/wiki/Orbifold#Music_theory">Musical Orbifolds</a>.
 Hence in a sense<br>
-orbifolds can also be considered as equivalent models for analog universal computation in a harmonic encoding.
+orbifolds can also be considered as equivalent models for analog universal computation in a poly-harmonic encoding.

 Construction of such a machine or its emulator can take advantage of both
 <a href="https://en.wikipedia.org/wiki/Additive_synthesis">Additive</a> as well as
 <a href="https://en.wikipedia.org/wiki/Additive_synthesis#Inverse_FFT_synthesis">IFFT</a> Synthesis techniques<br>
-One can take advantage of the fact that a circulant operator admits also a representation as a set of irreducible<br>
+One can take advantage of the fact that a circulant operator when acting on teh frequency domain admits a much simpler<br> representation in teh time domain as a multiplication with only a vector of eigenvalues.
+The effort is to aoivd as much<br>
-cyclic generators.
-For a symmetric neighborhood this amounts to only three such matrices.
-One can then use a basic<br>
-encoding of a Fourier series starting from a fundamental with an appropriate inter-frequency span and then take two<br>
+ One can then use a basic encoding of a Fourier series starting from a fundamental with an appropriate inter-frequency<br> span and then find a udnique class of dynamical systems able to mimic the behavior of the "digital" code "Wheels1D.m"<br>
-such more to form signals standing for cyclic permutations plus/minus one position from the original one.
-Taking the<br>
-ifft of the summand of these three signals will result into the same address field as in the "digital" code "Wheels1D.m"

 All technical details given here are not by any means restricted to the audible spectrum which is solely used as a means of<br>
 of demonstration.
-As a matter of fact, any abstract system having a Hilbert Space could be used givenb the existence of some<br> method of selectively picking up any subset of such states at each iteration step.
+As a matter of fact, any abstract system having a Hilbert Space could be used given the existence of some<br> method of selectively picking up any subset of such states at each iteration step.
+In order to complete a fully<br>
+programmable analog computer one must also consult the basis of computing automata to filter out those cases that are more<br>
+amenable to a direct transcription.
+One should recall that there are equivalent
+<a href="https://en.wikipedia.org/wiki/Turing_completeness">Turing complete</a> systems known as <br>
+<a href="https://en.wikipedia.org/wiki/Semi-Thue_system">String Rewriting Automata</a>

 Performing a musical encoding requires a slight alteration in the inter-frequency spacing.
 One just starts from the lowest<br>
 octave considering a superposition like a sequence of notes ABCDEFGABCDEFG... acorss increasing frequency octaves<br>